Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 Preventive measures to prevent night sweats

-These preventive measures include:
+Such preventive measures include:

-• maintaining the optimal temperature in the bedroom;
+• Maintaining optimal temperature in the bedroom;

-• limit yourself to stimulants - you can’t drink, smoke, drink coffee and spicy, stimulating food before going to bed;
+• limit yourself to stimulants - before going to bed, do not drink, smoke, drink coffee or spicy, stimulating foods;

-Then you will get a good sleep.
+Then you will get good sleep.
 Remember that a person spends a third of his life in a dream, and you need to carefully take care of your own sleep in order to be healthy in reality.

 • Can this be tolerated?